-She was trying to control her hands but they were working against her will, bending him into excruciating pain.
-The look in her eyes was that of terror, pure terror, and he wanted nothing more than to tell her everything was going to be okay.
+She was trying to control her hands, but they were working against her will, bending him into excruciating pain.
+The look in her eyes was that of pure terror, and he wanted nothing more than to tell her everything was going to be okay.

 Was this how she felt when he turned on her?

 "Katara, listen to me!"
 He felt like he was going to faint, but he gritted his teeth against the pain and forced his eyes open.
 "None of this is your fault, do you understand me?"
-She whimpered in reply, barely holding on.
+She whimpered.
 "It's up to you now."
 He could feel the black fingers of unconsciousness tearing through his head.
 "You have to get them out of here."

 "No!" she screamed, straining as she agonisingly turned her hands towards herself.
 "I. Will.
 Not.
 Let.
 Them.
 Win."